vkacherov/microservicesCafe/Labs/CashierService/Readme.md

 ## Step-by-step
 In this lab we will build and deploy the Cashier Service to an Azure Web App.

 * If you haven't already cloned this repo to you local development environment, now is the time!
-AT a command prompt enter:
+On your machine open a command prompt and enter:

 	``` git clone { Url to this github repo } ```